LarisaIsaykina/frontend-project-lvl1/README.md

 3 - the result of an expression ('brain-calc' game);

-4 - the missed member of a progression ('brain-progression' game);
+4 - the missing member of a progression ('brain-progression' game);

 5 - the greatest common divisor of two numbers ('brain-gcd' game).